 Kehinde Wiley has attained international acclaim with a vital message: “Painting is about the world we live in.
 Black people live in the world.
 My choice is to include them.
 This is my way of saying yes to us.”
-Wiley challenges the pre-eminent artistic language that has ignored people of colour for hundreds of years.
-Taking up the visual vocabulary of glorification of Byzantine, Renaissance, Baroque and Neoclassical portraiture, he puts young Black men in positions of power.
+The first African American artist commissioned to paint the portrait of a president of the United States, Barack Obama, Wiley challenges the pre-eminent artistic language that has ignored people of colour for hundreds of years.
+Taking up the visual vocabulary of Byzantine, Renaissance, Baroque and Neoclassical portraiture, he puts young Black men in positions of power.